joshuadavidthomas/django-bird/docs/params.md

 The ID is automatically generated from a hash of the component's name and template content.
 It also contains a sequence counter that will increment for any uses of a component across a single template.

-Using the above example button component template, used like this:
+The above example button component template, used like this:

 ```htmldjango
 {% bird button class="btn" %}